ArduPilot/ardupilot_wiki/common/source/docs/common-radio-control-calibration.rst

   - Pitch stick should control channel 2
   - Throttle stick should control channel 3
   - Yaw stick should control channel 4
-  - A 3 position switch (to control the flight mode) should be setup to control Channel 5 (default,if using Copter) or Channel 8 (default, if using Rover or Plane).
+  - A 3 or 6 position switch (to control the flight mode) should be setup to control Channel 5 (default,if using Copter) or Channel 8 (default, if using Rover or Plane).
 This channel can be moved by setting the :ref:`FLTMODE_CH <FLTMODE_CH>` parameter in Plane or Copter, or :ref:`MODE_CH<MODE_CH>` in Rover.
   - On Copter, a tuning knob should control Channel 6
   - On Copter and Rover, any remaining two or three position switches can be setup to control auxiliary functions by mapping them to channels 7 to 12
 - Move the transmitter's roll, pitch, throttle and yaw sticks and ensure the green bars move in the correct direction: